Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon HD 3870 1GB should perform a little bit faster than the Radeon HD 6750 in general. (explain)
+Memory BandwidthTheoretically, the Radeon HD 3870 1GB should perform a little bit faster than the Radeon HD 6750 overall. (explain)

-Texel RateThe Radeon HD 6750 is a lot (about 110%) faster with regards to texture filtering than the Radeon HD 3870 1GB. (explain)
+Texel RateThe Radeon HD 6750 should be much (approximately 110%) better at texture filtering than the Radeon HD 3870 1GB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 3870 1GB is a better choice, but only just. (explain)
+Pixel RateIf using high levels of AA is important to you, then the Radeon HD 3870 1GB is a better choice, though not by far. (explain)

-Memory Bandwidth: Bandwidth is the max amount of data (counted in MB per second) that can be transferred across the external memory interface within a second.
-The number is worked out by multiplying the interface width by its memory clock speed.
-If it uses DDR memory, the result should be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
-This figure is worked out by multiplying the total texture units by the core speed of the chip.
-The higher the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+Memory Bandwidth: Bandwidth is the max amount of information (measured in megabytes per second) that can be transferred past the external memory interface within a second.
+The number is worked out by multiplying the card's interface width by its memory clock speed.
+If it uses DDR type RAM, it must be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The higher the card's memory bandwidth, the better the card will be in general.
+It especially helps with AA, High Dynamic Range and higher screen resolutions.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied per second.
+This number is calculated by multiplying the total texture units by the core clock speed of the chip.
+The better this number, the better the card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels processed in a second.
-Pixel Rate: Pixel rate is the most pixels that the graphics card can possibly record to the local memory in one second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the amount of ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate is also dependant on lots of other factors, most notably the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip could possibly record to the local memory per second - measured in millions of pixels per second.
+The number is calculated by multiplying the number of colour ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel fill rate is also dependant on quite a few other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.

 |